LincolnCB/ocra-pulseq/README.md

 `ps_grad_t` (float): PulSeq gradient raster period in us, if pulseq_t_match is False

+`tx_warmup` (float): Default 0 -- Delay at the beginning of RF to give TR warmup in us.
+Padding will change timing

-`grad_pad` (int): Default 0 -- Padding zeros at the end of gradients to prevent maintained gradient levels.
-Currently may change timing.
+`grad_pad` (int): Default 0 -- Padding zero samples at the end of gradients to prevent maintained gradient levels.
+Padding will change timing

+`adc_pad` (int): Default 0 -- Padding samples in ADC to account for junk in system buffer.
+Padding will change timing

 `addresses_per_grad_sample` (int): Default 1 -- Memory offset step per gradient readout, to account for different DAC boards with byte interleaving